JiuyangDong/AHDMIL/README.md

 🔁 **Pretrained Backbone from Previous Work**

-This project uses the pretrained DMIN model from our CVPR 2024 work.
-You can download the weights from [old project link].
-After downloading, please place the model file according to the `pretrain_dir` path specified in the script.
+To apply our method to your own dataset, you will need to train a DMIN model following the instructions in our [previous repository](https://github.com/JiuyangDong/HDMIL).

+Once trained, place the resulting checkpoint at the location specified by "pretrain_dir".

 © 2025 Dong Jiuyang.
 This code is released under the GPLv3 license and is intended for non-commercial academic research only.